bryant1410/reified/README.md

 ```
 npm install reified
 ```
-Browser support works naturally in V8 and with the help of a DataView polyfill for Firfox.
+Browser support works naturally in V8 and with the help of a DataView polyfill for Firefox.
 Therefore it should work without issue in any browser supporting Typed Arrays.

 ## Overview